cocos/cocos-docs/en/advanced-topics/dynamic-atlas.md

 dynamicAtlasManager.enabled = true;
 ```

-> **Note**: Please write the code above in the outermost part of the project script, not in the `onLoad`/`start` class functions, to ensure that they take effect instantly during the project loading process.
+> **Note**: write the code above in the outermost part of the project script, not in the `onLoad`/`start` class functions, to ensure that they take effect instantly during the project loading process.
 Otherwise, it may cause an error if the dynamic atlas is enabled only when part of the texture cache has been released.

-**If you wish to forcibly disable dynamic atlas**, you can control it directly by code:
+**To forcibly disable dynamic atlas**, control it directly by code:

 ```ts
 dynamicAtlasManager.enabled = false;